 The truth is that unless you write and make time to write, writing will be that thing that buzzes around your head and keeps telling you, you should write.

-That’s not a good place to be because it will keep you stuck.
+Unfortunately, it will keep you stuck.

 Every time you sit down and write, your writing will get better.
 Parts of it will become easier.
 Your stories or messages will sound better.
 And you’ll find that the rewrites may need a lot less work.